 The offshore strategies and banking practices that people used in the past are no longer applicable and have dangerous consequences.
 They are outdated and need to be updated for the new realities and regulations that now exist.

-For example, in years past, global citizens and digital nomads regularly used the “perpetual tourist” tactic to avoid paying taxes and avoid having tax residency anywhere.
+For example, in years past, global citizens and digital nomads regularly used the “perpetual tourist” tactic to avoid paying taxes, avoid having tax residency anywhere, and to try and achieve banking secrecy.

 The idea was simple: just travel constantly, don’t acquire tax residency anywhere, and you don’t pay taxes anywhere.
 When opening bank accounts overseas, many would proudly state that they “were not a tax resident anywhere,” get an account open, and not report those funds to their home countries.

-But this was a flawed strategy.
 This group now has tax problems because all of their account information is automatically being sent to their home countries under CRS.
+That’s what happens when you assume you have banking secrecy but you don’t do the necessary work upfront.

 Because members of this group do not have tax residency, they have difficulties opening bank accounts and keeping their current accounts open.
 Plus, people who can’t prove tax residency are more vulnerable to have their accounts frozen or closed.